gayatriramakrishnan30/Digital_Health_Market_Landscape/README.md

 This project explores how leading wearable health device companies compare in terms of:
 - Product innovation
-- Regulatory readiness (e.g., MDR compliance)
+- Regulatory readiness (ex.
+MDR compliance)
 - Geographic reach
 - Market positioning

-It simulates a real-world benchmarking analysis to support strategic decisions in pricing, regional expansion, and product feature differentiation — through interactive dashboards and structured datasets.
+It simulates a real-world benchmarking analysis to support strategic decisions in pricing, regional expansion, and product feature differentiation, through interactive dashboards and structured datasets.

 ---